yongqianxiao/DDK/README.md

 column 5~7: The longitudinal velocity (m/s), lateral velocity(m/s), and yaw rate(rad/s).

 column 28~30: The front wheel angle(rad), throttle, and brake.

+## DClassSUV_from_laptop_20220628.cpar

+This is the Carsim config file.
+You can recover the Carsim simulation environment via improting this file in Carsim.